kengibson1111/go-stdlib/README.md

 ## reflect

-* makefunc - straight from golang.org's documentation.
-Still trying to wrap my head around this, but I think this may help with dynamically creating a function and binding to a runtime.
-Maybe not, but an interesting sample.

 * structtag - from golang's docs.
 It looks like golang provides an easy way to parse JSON-like tags and values within a string.
 Very nice.
 You can reflect an internal type that is a struct with one string.
   The string value is intended to be like JSON tags and values.
 Get the one field value through